edwardyehuang/CAA/README.md

 Code will be available in this repo.
 We also tested our CAA on COCOStuff full set (164k) with EfficientNet-B5, achieving 47.30% mIOU.

 ## News
+* 07-Dec-2021 : I start to update the base repo, iSeg (https://github.com/edwardyehuang/iSeg)
 * 01-Dec-2021 : OMG, the code is on the way, will be released soon!

 ## Installation
 1. Install TensorFlow (>= 2.4, 2.3 is not recommend for GPU, but okay for TPU)
-2. Install iSeg (My personal framework, comming soon at https://github.com/edwardyehuang/iSeg)
+2. Install iSeg (My personal framework, update soon at https://github.com/edwardyehuang/iSeg)
 3. Clone this repo

 Do not afraid TensorFlow, recent versions (>= 2.4) is even easier than Pytorch in some case (And everything now has simliar usage with Pytorch, even in graph mode).